datawire/go-mkopensource/README.md

   `export PYTHON_PACKAGES="./python/requirements.txt ./builder/requirements.txt"`

+* `PYTHON_BUILDER`: Required.
+Image to use for generatin Python dependencies.

 * `NPM_PACKAGES`: Optional.
 List of package.json and package-lock.json
   files to scan.
 Paths should be relative to `BUILD_HOME`.
   Example: